lyoshenka/grinfit/_posts/2012-07-03-audl-rri-as-of-last-week-.md

 title: "AUDL RRI (as of last week)"
 ---

 I finally got around to running the numbers on the AUDL games.
 I used [this algorithm](http://www.pro-football-reference.com/blog/?p=37).
-The results are almost as expected, though not the same as the win-loss standings.
+The results are almost the same as the win-loss standings, but take a look at Indy vs Columbus (and also Bluegrass).
+They are very close in RRI (the __Final Score__ column), but Columbus is ranked much lower in win-loss.
+In fact, they have the same record as RI, which is ranked far below them in RRI.

 ## RRI